fletchjp/VLCB-Arduino-Examples/README.md

 Examples using the VLCB Arduino library updated for the new version of the library in February 2024.

 These examples have now been autoformatted.

+NOTE: There have been changes to the VLCB Arduino library and these codes may well need to be changed as a result.

 ## Arduino UNO Examples